 Global Change Institute

 Cities around the world are grappling with transitions towards increased environmental sustainability, improved liveability and enhanced social equity.
-The challenges are many, but so are the opportunities.
+With expertise in urban planning, sustainable development and materials innovation, UQ researchers are investigating ways to create resilient, accessible and liveable urban settings.

 Traditional models of healthcare delivery are no longer sustainable.
 Digital technologies are an opportunity to respond to this problem by enabling digital health data driven improvements in health care and management.